Glossary

 Primary duty of care

-The primary duty of care requires, so far as is reasonably practicable, the PCBU to:
+The primary duty of care requires the PCBU to (so far as is reasonably practicable):

-providing and maintaining a work environment, plant and systems of work that are without risks to health and safety
+• provide and maintain a work environment, plant and systems of work that are without risks to health and safety

-monitoring the health of workers and the conditions at the workplace for the purpose of preventing illness or injury
+• monitor the health of workers and the conditions at the workplace for the purpose of preventing illness or injury.

 Risk